engson/kyb/README.md

 ## Helm

+`heml install myapp` Deploy application to kubernetes with helm config `heml upgrade mypp` Update application on kubernetes with upgrade helm config.
+`helm rollback version...` Rollback to previous configuration history.
+`helm package` to semd helm chart to repo, to make reusability easier.
+`helm create <name>` Create new chart example template folder.
+`helm init --wait` Installs Tiller onto Kubernetes Cluster and sets up local configurations in $HELM_HOME and using the default context.

 ### Tiller

 Service component of helm.
 Takes command sent to cli client and turn them into something the kubernetes kluster will understand.

-`heml install myapp` Deploy application to kubernetes with helm config `heml upgrade mypp` Update application on kubernetes with upgrade helm config.
-`helm rollback version...` Rollback to previous configuration history.
-`helm package` to semd helm chart to repo, to make reusability easier.
+### Templates

+Holds YAML definitions for Services, Deployments and other Kubernetes objects.
+Each file in this directory is run through a Go template rendering engine before running the kybernetes project.
+This rendering includes variable computation, logical completion among other things.

-### Kubernetes Architecture
+## Kubernetes Architecture

 <https://phoenixnap.com/kb/understanding-kubernetes-architecture-diagrams>

 ![kubernetes architecture](images/full-kubernetes-model-architecture.png)

-#### Deployments
+### Deployments

 An Api object that manages a replicated application.
 Provides declarative updates for Pods and ReplicateSets(replica set of pods)